norjs/config/README.md

-# config
+# @norjs/types

-The core package for NorJS configuration type definitions
+The core package for NorJS type definitions.